 What are the common uses of Spanish marigolds in gardening?

-Spanish marigolds are commonly used in gardens as bedding plants, edging plants, and in container gardens.
-They are also used as companion plants to repel pests and attract beneficial insects such as bees and butterflies.
-Spanish marigolds are versatile and can be used in a variety of garden styles, including cottage gardens, herb gardens, and rock gardens.
+Gardeners plant Spanish marigolds as bedding plants, edging plants, and container plants.
+They also use them as companion plants to repel pests and attract beneficial insects such as bees and butterflies.
+Their versatility allows gardeners to include them in cottage gardens, herb gardens, and rock gardens.

-Tagetes lemmonii, also known as Copper Canyon daisy, can be propagated by stem cuttings or by seed.
-Stem cuttings should be taken in the spring or summer and planted in well-drained soil.
-The cuttings should be kept moist and in a warm, sunny location.
-Seeds can be sown directly into the garden in the spring or started indoors and transplanted outdoors once the threat of frost has passed.
+You can propagate Tagetes lemmonii, also known as Copper Canyon daisy, by stem cuttings or seeds.
+Take stem cuttings in spring or summer and plant them in well-drained soil.
+Keep the cuttings moist in a warm, sunny location.
+Sow seeds directly into the garden in spring or start them indoors and transplant them outdoors once the frost threat passes.